bioinformed/glu-genetics/docs/user_manual/formats.rst

   3. Genotype:
        Two character genotype with alleles ' ACGT'.
-Genotypes containing one blank are treated as hemizygous, while genotpes composed of an empty string or two blanks are treated as missing.
+Genotypes containing one blank are treated as hemizygous, while genotypes composed of an empty string or two blanks are treated as missing.

 Example::